Free Online Tools Logo

 Developer Guide

-Base64 Encoding Explained — How It Works and When to Use It
+What is Base64 Encoding?
+How It Works and When to Use It

-Learn what Base64 encoding is, how the algorithm works, and practical use cases in APIs, emails, and web development.
+Learn what Base64 encoding is, how the algorithm works, and when to use it for email attachments, APIs, and data URLs in web development.

 Read article